Five Ways to Make Feedback Matter

 5. Follow-up on feedback's impact.

-When you provide feedback, you enter into a contract to make sure it has impact.
+When you provide feedback, you enter into a contract to make sure it has an impact on practice.
 Both the framer and the recipient are accountable for follow-up to happen, even though best intentions may go awry.
 The old adage holds true: do what you say and say what you'll do.
 Timely follow-up sets the stage for future goal setting and shapes continuous learning.

-Though we recently may not have given enough of the right feedback, ignored those who needed feedback, or rarely followed-up on the feedback we did give, it is never too late to change our practice.
-While we look towards the end of the school year and the hopeful return to in-person learning, we need to begin implementing strategies to ensure we are providing thoughtful feedback to those we supervise.
+Though we may reflect on occasions when we have not given enough of the right feedback, ignored those who needed feedback, or rarely followed-up on the feedback we did give, it is never too late to change how we work.

-When feedback is planned and delivered well, the supervisory relationship deepens and affirms the reasons why we originally became leaders - to provide others the chance to become better at what they do, so they can do the same for the adults and children they serve.
+When feedback is planned, delivered well, and followed-up on, the supervisory relationship deepens and affirms the reasons why we originally became leaders - to provide others the chance to become better at what they do, and share their best selves with the adults and students they serve.

 Download the Five Ways to Make Feedback Matter questions- for easy reference.